Eliav2/react-xarrows/README.md

 #### consoleWarning

-we provide some nice warnings (and errors) whenever we detect issues. see ['Example3'](https://lwwwp.csb.app/Example3) in the examples.
+we provide some nice warnings (and errors) whenever we detect issues. see 'Example3' at the examples codesandbox.

 ### default props